enAnne/WorkSamples/Charging Stations Analysis/README.md

 2. Among the duplicates for the same POI, there could be varying information such as number of Connectors etc, and it is not clear which is the most correct source to represent the POI.

 ## Solution for Challenge 1
+The duplicates in 2 data sources are identified using a technique of assignment optimization, where the goal is to minimize a score function in order to identify a match for each POI.
-The duplicates are identified using FuzzyMatching based on Haversine distance between the location coordinates, and Lavhenstein distance between names and addresses, and are considered to be duplicates if the weighted distance is smaller than a certain threshold.
+The score is a weighted sum of the Haversine distance between the location coordinates, and Lavhenstein distance in the names and addresses.
+After the matching assignment is done, 2 POI's will be considered to be duplicates if the score is smaller than a certain threshold.
-The POI's from all sources are then matched and combined to form a table of unique POI's, where each row represents a unique POI but the columns contain the information coming from all the duplicates across the different sources for the same POI.
+The POI's from all sources are matched and combined to form a single table of unique POI's, where each row represents a unique POI but the columns contain the information coming from all the duplicates across the different sources.

 ## Solution for Challenge 2
 From the different versions of POI data for the same POI, the majority value for each field is used to represent the POI.